artnoi43/superwatcher/superwatcher-demo/README.md

 itself an implementation of [`engine.ServiceEngine[T, K]`](/domain/usecase/engine/service_engine.go),
 to handle all logs interested by the service.

-In the main program, all logs from all 3 contracts is _handled_ by 1 main instance of `engine.watcherEngine`, whose `serviceEngine` field is `demoengine.demoEngine`.

-demoengine.demoEngine handles all 3 contracts by wrapping other so-called "sub-engines".
+`demoengine.demoEngine` handles all 3 contracts by wrapping other so-called ["sub-engines"](./domain/usecase/subenines).
-For example, to handle contract Uniswapv3Factory, demoEngine uses uniswapv3factoryengine.uniswapv3PoolFactoryEngine.
+For example, to handle contract `Uniswapv3Factory`, `demoEngine` uses `uniswapv3factoryengine.uniswapv3PoolFactoryEngine`, and for contract `OneInchLimitOrder`, it uses `oneinchlimitorderengine.oneInchLimitOrderEngine`.

 ## `demoengine.demoEngine`